Why choose El Rancho?

 CHARACTER TRAINING – El Rancho School “partners” with their families in helping each child grow and develop personal qualities and work habits that lead to a successful future.
 Students learn more about kindness, honesty and trustworthiness, perseverance, empathy, acceptance, compassion, fairness, respect, responsibility, gratitude, etc. and demonstrate these qualities.
 Fourth – Eighth graders have an annual community service project and complete personal reflection activities.

-Second through eighth grade students attend a pumpkin patch, musical, and a science field trip each school year.
+Second through sixth grade students attend a pumpkin patch, musical, and a science field trip each school year.

 Our 2nd/3rd graders visit local community locations like a restaurant, grocery store, post office, fire department, etc.